-Put aside judgement and evaluate the basics.
+Put aside judgment and evaluate the basics:

 Art critiques.
 In art school, they are a pain.
 Students awkwardly stand in front of the class and explain what they’ve done with their latest work of art.
 Then the instructor asks the rest of the class to offer critiques that the student may or may not want to hear.
-Few enjoy the process when forced, but in the professional world, critiques are a beneficial tool to help artists grow and refine their skills.
+Few enjoy the process when forced, but critiques are a beneficial tool to help artists grow and refine their skills.